aidngonz/learn-to-code-in-50-problems/README.md

 ---

-48. **Find the Sum of Odd Numbers in a array/list**
+48. **Find the Sum of Odd Numbers in a Array or List**
-    - **Task:** Write a function that returns the sum of all odd numbers in a array/list.
+    - **Task:** Write a function that returns the sum of all odd numbers in a Array or List.
     - **Instructions:** Do not use any built-in functions or filtering techniques.
     - **Example:**
       - Input: [1, 2, 3, 4, 5]